I’m back with my latest rant lesson on punctuation. And today’s victim is… the comma.

 A word that is placed in apposition to a noun is normally set off by commas if it is unrestrictive (i.e., it could be removed from the sentence without changing the intended meaning of the sentence).

 FYI: An appositive is a noun or noun phrase that follows another noun or noun phrase and that provides an explanation or additional information about the first noun.

 Example: Brian, my best friend, loves playing Mario Kart.

 “My best friend” is extra information and not essential to the meaning of the sentence.

 Use a comma(s) to set off someone’s name (or a word being used in place of someone’s name) when used to address someone directly.

 These examples are just a really quick snapshot of some comma rules.
 If you’re in the mood to read up on all the rules, check out this article.
 And if you’re feeling really nerdy, take the quiz afterward.

-So, without further ado, here are five scenarios where commas have been used and abused.
+So, without further ado, here are five scenarios where this punctuation mark has been used and abused.
 Let the hilarity commence!